 The student property market is very lucrative and desirable to get into for many landlords.
 Private landlords can make thousands of pounds from converting their property into a student house and many often get the landlord bug and own several student houses on the same street.
-Here’s a guide to your first foray into the student property market:
+Here’s our very own guide to help those who are foraying for the first time into the student property market:

 Location is vital

 Firstly, it’s essential to make sure that your chosen property is in a good location.
 Students are looking for somewhere close to their university, in an area where other students live and to be in close proximity to shops and bars.
 Many university towns have particular student areas where buying a property is relatively cheap.

 Do some research and find the best location and what average rent prices are in the area.
 It can be advisable to live relatively close to your rented property or to employ a maintenance team if you have multiple properties so that there is someone on hand to fix any problems.

 Don’t be put off by the size of the property.
 Students aren’t too demanding and can be happy to live almost anywhere with multiple rooms.
 There will be groups of all sizes house hunting and many will be open to living in spaces such as box rooms, attics and even cellars if the rent is adjusted accordingly.

 If you have a property which has extra space, converting it into a bedroom is advisable – there will definitely be someone happy to live in it.
 And you can charge rent per room so the more rooms the higher the profit margin.

 Don’t worry too much about the décor.
 Student housing doesn’t have to be top of the range.
 Students are looking to save money - not spend thousands on renting- so renovating the kitchen/bathroom isn’t always necessary unless it’s essential.
 As long as everything is working and in a good condition students are quite content.